-The last emergency response and evacuation procedure test was the Great Shakeout drill conducted on October 15 2016.
-We have not scheduled one yet for this semester.
+The last emergency response and evacuation procedure test was the Great California Shakeout drill conducted on October 15, 2016.
+This year we will once again participate in the Great California Shakeout schedule for October 19, 2017.

 APPENDIX A CALIFORNIA DEFINITIONS OF DATING VIOLENCE, DOMESTIC VIOLENCE, SEXUAL ASSAULT AND STALKING